 The history of the Camano paddle is interesting, particularly the etymology of the name.
 Camano is a small tourist island located in Washington’s Puget Sound.
 It’s a peaceful town with an economy that relies on tourism.
 It has gorgeous scenery and lush greenery.
 Camano isn’t too far from Sultan, WA, where the Werner brand started its journey.
 Filled with shorelines, Camano Island State Park is a friendly park for camping, hiking, and water sports.
 Werner strategically selects the name of each kayak paddle they produce, usually with a hint towards their heritage.

 That’s it for our in-depth review of the Camano premium fiberglass kayak paddle.
 As you can likely tell by now, we can’t speak highly enough about this paddle.
 With its quality crafted features and array of beautiful colors, it’s hard to go wrong with this paddle.
-If you have any questions please drop us a line.
+If you have questions please drop us a line.

 Remember, stay safe, have fun, and surround yourself with loved ones.
 Until next time.